awslabs/duvet/design/lcov-parser/spec.md

 pipeline, so every parseable value is representable end-to-end with no narrowing conversion; a value above 2^64 - 1 cannot be represented and is rejected rather than silently truncated.

+Rationale for the digit grammar: general-purpose integer parsers accept more than producers emit (Rust's `str::parse` accepts a leading `+`).
+No LCOV producer emits signed fields, so accepting them would be untested surface with no consumer; the grammar pins exactly what is accepted.
+Leading zeros consist of digits, so they conform and carry their numeric value.

 ## 4. Report Structure {#report-structure}